Watch this interview with Jenny Konkin, President and Co-Founder, to hear the story and history behind Whole Way House.

 He was a huge part of Whole Way House and was so dearly loved by everyone there.
 His legacy is living on through the COMPASSION he taught and showed everyday.

 One of my favourite childhood memories is of my dad taking my brother Josh and I to sing at old age homes; he played guitar and we sang hymns to the elderly as a family.
-Afterwards, the sweet old ladies would come up to me and thank me for taking time out of my day to brighten up theirs.
+Afterwards, they would come up to me and thank me for taking time out of my day to brighten up theirs.
 I was very young, but I knew that helping people in need was what I was called to do.

-I am grateful to have parents who instilled in me the value of giving back and caring for those who are forgotten, lonely and hurting.
-Since then I have had the opportunity to volunteer with at-risk youth in inner-cities around the world, speak in juvenile detention centers, volunteer in orphanages in Mexico & Uganda and receive my degree in Psychology from SFU.
+From there, I had the opportunity to travel and volunteer with at-risk youth in inner-cities around the world, speak in juvenile detention centers, volunteer in orphanages in Mexico & Uganda, Kenya, Tanzania and receive my degree in Psychology from SFU.

 I believe that every person has a story and I would like to get to know them.

-Josh has been involved in Downtown EastSide projects for over ten years.
-He has always had a heart for the hurting and is excited to any opportunity to help make a difference in people’s lives.
+Josh has been involved in Downtown Eastside projects since he was a teenager, working at the Silver, Avalon and Broadway Hotels, learning from his grandparents and parents how to care for others in their time of need.
+He has always had a heart for the hurting and is passionate about the opportunity to help make a difference in people’s lives.

-Mary has had the opportunity to travel on missions trips around the globe ministering in third world countries.
-Those experiences have had a lasting impact on her and have stirred her heart for the less fortunate.
+His wife Mary, one of the co-founders has had the opportunity to travel on missions trips around the globe ministering in developing countries.
+Those experiences have had a lasting impact on her heart.

 Cam is excited and ready, willing, and able to bring his entrepreneurial business experience and heart filled drive to Whole Way House.
 Through the past 28 years of experience with small and medium sized business ventures, Cam has developed a skill set that will be welcomed on the board of Whole Way House.
 Since arriving in Vancouver in 1994 he has built his business into an industry leader.